California Land Buyers

 Do I need a survey to sell my land in California?

-California law does not strictly mandate a survey for every land transfer, but it is highly recommended to fulfill the state's stringent Transfer Disclosure Statement (TDS) requirements.
-In 2025, title companies frequently insist on a Record of Survey or ALTA Survey to remove "boundary and encroachment" exceptions from a title policy, especially for large rural tracts where markers may be 75+ years old.
-A professional boundary survey in California typically costs between $5,000 and $10,000, depending on terrain and proximity to established monuments.
-Failure to disclose known boundary discrepancies can lead to post-sale litigation, making a certified survey one of the best "insurance policies" a California seller can provide.
+California law does not strictly mandate a survey for every land transfer, but it is strongly recommended to satisfy the state’s Transfer Disclosure Statement (TDS) requirements and reduce post-sale liability.
+In 2025, title companies frequently request a Record of Survey or ALTA Survey to remove boundary and encroachment exceptions, particularly for large rural tracts where markers may be decades old.
+A professional boundary survey in California typically costs between $5,000 and $10,000, depending on terrain and monument availability.
+Providing a recent survey can materially improve buyer confidence and shorten due diligence timelines with active California land buyers evaluating development feasibility.

 How is the land market trending in California for the next 12 months?

-The California land market is entering a "stabilization phase" through late 2026.
-Following an essentially flat 2025, land values are forecast to rise by a modest 1% to 3.6%, with the median price projected to hit a new record of $905,000 for parcels suitable for residential development.
-Active listings are expected to increase by nearly 10%, providing a healthier balance after years of chronic under-supply.
-The market is increasingly dominated by Utility-Scale Solar and Industrial Infill demand, as the state moves toward its 2045 clean energy goals.
-Interest rates are expected to settle near 6.0%, which will likely bring back "buy-and-hold" investors who sat out the higher-rate environment of 2024.
+The California land market is entering a “stabilization phase” through late 2026.
+Following a relatively flat 2025, land values are forecast to rise by a modest 1% to 3.6%, with median prices for residential development parcels projected to approach $905,000.
+Active listings are expected to increase by nearly 10%, restoring healthier inventory levels after years of constrained supply.
+Demand remains concentrated among Utility-Scale Solar developers, Industrial Infill investors, and entitlement-ready residential builders, while speculative retail buying has moderated.
+Interest rates are expected to settle near 6.0%, likely encouraging renewed acquisition activity among institutional and regional land buyers.

 Can I sell land in California if I have back taxes or title issues?

-Yes, you can sell land with back taxes in California, but you must act before the five-year redemption period expires.
-Property in California becomes "tax-defaulted" after one year of non-payment; however, the county tax collector cannot sell the property at auction until it has been in default for five years (or three years if it has a nuisance abatement lien).
-Your right to redeem the property by paying all back taxes and 1.5% monthly interest ceases at 5:00 p.m. on the last business day prior to the tax sale.
+Yes, you can sell land with back taxes in California, but timing is critical.
+Property becomes “tax-defaulted” after one year of non-payment; however, counties cannot auction the property until it has remained in default for five years (or three years if subject to a nuisance abatement lien).
+The right to redeem by paying all back taxes plus 1.5% monthly interest expires at 5:00 p.m. on the last business day before the tax sale.
+Many companies that buy vacant land will review tax status during due diligence and may factor delinquent balances into the purchase agreement.

-For probate matters, California allows a "Power of Sale" if explicitly granted in the decedent's will, allowing the executor to sell the land without a specific court license to sell.
-If the property is valued under $184,500 (2025 threshold), a Small Estate Affidavit can be used to bypass formal probate entirely.
-These mechanisms are frequently used to clear title for Mitigation Banking or Solar Development projects that require rapid site acquisition.
+For probate matters, California allows a “Power of Sale” if explicitly granted in the decedent’s will, enabling the executor to sell without a specific court order.
+If the property value falls under the $184,500 (2025 threshold), a Small Estate Affidavit may allow transfer without full probate proceedings.
+These mechanisms are commonly used to clear title for mitigation banking, solar development, or industrial acquisition projects that require defined closing timelines.

 What is the most in-demand type of land in California right now?